eccentricdevotion/TARDIS/farming.md

 Enter the TARDIS as usual, and the following will happen:

-- If you have already grown a ‘farm’ room, then chickens, cows, pigs and sheep will be teleported into the appropriate pen in the farm
+- If you have already grown a **farm** room, then chickens, cows, pigs and sheep will be teleported into the appropriate pen in the farm
-- If you have already grown a ‘stable’ room, then horses will be teleported into the stable
+- If you have already grown a **stable** room, then horses will be teleported into the stable
-- If you have already grown a ‘stall’ room, then llamas will be teleported into the stall
+- If you have already grown a **stall** room, then llamas will be teleported into the stall
-- If you have already grown a ‘hutch’ room, then rabbits will be teleported into the hutch room
+- If you have already grown a **hutch** room, then rabbits will be teleported into the hutch room
-- If you have already grown a ‘village’ room, then villagers will be teleported into the village room
+- If you have already grown a **village** room, then villagers will be teleported into the village room
-- If you have already grown an ‘igloo’ room, then polar bears will be teleported into the igloo room
+- If you have already grown an **igloo** room, then polar bears will be teleported into the igloo room
-- If you have already grown an ‘geode’ room, then axolotls will be teleported into the geode room
+- If you have already grown an **geode** room, then axolotls will be teleported into the geode room
-- If you have already grown an ‘mangrove’ room, then frogs will be teleported into the mangrove room
+- If you have already grown an **mangrove** room, then frogs will be teleported into the mangrove room
-- If you have already grown a ‘pool’ room and the `allow.guardians` config option is set to `true`, then guardians will be teleported into the pool
+- If you have already grown a **pool** room and the `allow.guardians` config option is set to `true`, then guardians will be teleported into the pool
 - If no appropriate room is available (and if allowed in the TARDIS config), then the spawn eggs for the mobs are placed in the player’s inventory. **Note:** In order to use the spawn eggs, you may need to remove `mob_spawning: deny` from